franzose/ClosureTable/README.md

-# ClosureTable 3
+# ClosureTable
 [![Build Status](https://travis-ci.org/franzose/ClosureTable.png)](https://travis-ci.org/franzose/ClosureTable)
 [![Latest Stable Version](https://poser.pugx.org/franzose/closure-table/v/stable.png)](https://packagist.org/packages/franzose/closure-table)
 [![Total Downloads](https://poser.pugx.org/franzose/closure-table/downloads.png)](https://packagist.org/packages/franzose/closure-table)

-Let me introduce the third version of my package for Laravel 4.
+## NOTE: This branch is for Laravel 4 users.<br>If you're happy with Laravel 5, please see the master branch!

+Hi, this is a database package for Laravel.
 It's intended to use when you need to operate hierarchical data in database.
 The package is an implementation of a well-known database design pattern called Closure Table.
-The third version includes many bugfixes and improvements including models and migrations generator.
+The package includes generators for models and migrations.

 ## Installation
 To install the package, put the following in your composer.json: